bashbaug/SimpleOpenCLSamples/layers/10_cmdbufemu/README.md

 * The event associated with `clEnqueueCommandBufferKHR` will not have the proper event command type `CL_COMMAND_COMMAND_BUFFER_KHR`.
 * Event profiling for `clEnqueueCommandBufferKHR` will not be correct for the `QUEUED`, `SUBMITTED`, and `START` times.
+* Many error conditions are not properly checked for and returned.